Let’s Joyfully Celebrate July 4th While Praying for the Strength to Surmount the Difficulties

 The tears come for several reasons.
 They come first because I am a hopeless patriot and lover of Americana.
 Independence Day is one of my favorite holidays, and even when the bands are only those composed of community musicians and the singers only those from the local neighborhood, hearing the music and ruminating on the words of these American classics reminds me of the great privilege it is to live in this country.

 But the tears are also rather poignant, as I wonder how long I will be able to enjoy such celebrations.
-Indeed, the fact that these two videos show an audience composed mostly of individuals in their retirement years leads me to question whether those in my generation and younger will still commemorate America’s birthday once the older generation is gone.
+Indeed, the fact that these two videos show an audience comprising mostly individuals in their retirement years leads me to question whether those in my generation and younger will still commemorate America’s birthday once the older generation is gone.

 “Why make a fuss over Independence Day?” you might ask.
 Isn’t doing so overly sentimental, a false form of honor to a deeply flawed country?

-One could certainly frame it in that light; indeed, many of us may not even feel like celebrating the Fourth of July nowadays because doing so brings us face-to-face with the reality of what we’ve lost in recent years.
+One could certainly frame it in that light; indeed, many of us may not even feel like celebrating the Fourth of July nowadays because doing so brings us face to face with the reality of what we’ve lost in recent years.
 But did you know that one of our country’s founders faced similar discouragements and challenges even before the Declaration of Independence was signed, sealed, and delivered?

-In a letter to his wife Abigail dated July 3, 1776, John Adams discusses Independence Day and how he envisions subsequent anniversaries of the nation’s birthday.
+In a letter to his wife, Abigail, dated July 3, 1776, John Adams discusses Independence Day and how he envisions subsequent anniversaries of the nation’s birthday.
 Yet what many may not realize is that Adams also discusses the obstacles and depressing circumstances that foreshadowed the signing of the Declaration.

-The biggest disappointment in the march to the Declaration, however, was the smallpox epidemic that hit the American army.
-“This fatal Pestilence compleated our Destruction,” Adams writes.
+“This fatal Pestilence compleated our Destruction,” Adams wrote.
 “It is a Frown of Providence upon Us, which We ought to lay to heart.”

 I can’t help but notice the parallels with our own time.
-We, too, experienced our own modern “pestilence” (the COVID-19 pandemic), an event that made many of us realize just how precious are the liberties we’ve enjoyed in America over the years.
+We, too, experienced our own modern “pestilence” (the COVID-19 pandemic), an event that made many of us realize just how precious the liberties we’ve enjoyed in America over the years are.
 Indeed, those of us who want to see America advance and succeed, claiming ground for truth, beauty, and goodness, are continually discouraged as our efforts are thwarted by those whose only goal seems to be advancing evil.

-It’s easy to look at these setbacks and throw up our hands.
 “Why do we even try?” we ask ourselves.
 “It’s no use fighting for truth and righteousness because evil keeps winning.
 It’s no good to remember the past victories and hopes and dreams our founders had—those are dead and gone forever.”

 But when we’re tempted to take this tack, we should also remember the change of tone that Adams had after recounting the difficulties and setbacks in the months leading up to the Declaration of Independence.
-He looked for the bright side, recognizing that the bad things that happened to the colonists were only the “frowning providence,” which was actually “hiding a smiling face,” to paraphrase William Cowper’s words in the poem, “God Moves in a Mysterious Way.”
+He looked for the bright side, recognizing that the bad things that happened to the colonists were only the “frowning providence,” which was actually “hiding a smiling face,” to paraphrase William Cowper’s words in the poem “God Moves in a Mysterious Way.”

 Adams said: